iambibhas/smsparse/README.md

 If you have an SMS that couldn't be parsed, please send me a sample at my email: [mail@bibhasdn.com](mailto:mail@bibhasdn.com), or send a pull request.

+# Development/Hosting

+If you want to run it yourself, just `docker-compose up --build` and it should run on port 5000.

+If you want to deploy it on fly.io, `fly deploy` will deploy it for you.